rb16b/Accelerate-Dev/README.md

 Run $ oc

-VPA displed info:
+VPA doesn't have recomendations at this point

 ![](images/VPA-Deploy.png)

-After a while VPA will provide recomedndations, however, those are based on idle state
+After a while VPA will provide recomendations, however, those are based on idle state

 ![](images/VPA-before-run.png)